azaleacolburn/troth/README.md

 - [ ] Multiple Backend Options
   - [x] Beta Reduction
   - [x] Naive transpilation to λ-calculus with JS syntax

-## Notes

-Transpilation of λ-calculus to higher-level languages is a uniquely difficult task.
-Nearly all constructs that are built into other languages, such as number literals, are simply encoded in the λ-calculus.
-This means that while sometimes certain patterns simply act like their analog in a higher-level language, sometimes they serve completely unrelated purposes.
-Additionally, there are certain quirks of the λ-calculus, which allow these analogs to have a dual form, such as numerical lliterals, which in their Church-encoded form can be used as definite for-loops as well as number literals.
-Decyphering this seems impossible algorithmically, thus until future revelations, I will not attempt it.

 ## Quirks